SCULLING CAMP FOR EXPIRENCED MASTERS ROWERS

 • Three meals per day

-• Racing shells only – Nelo, Hudson, Empacker, Filippi, and others
+• Racing shells only – Usually always Nelo, same level as Filippi and Empacher

 • Networking and relaxed evening activities

-At the Sculling Camp we work with different drills and exercises for high rate rowing, changing speed, start and sprint training and the transition from high rate to cruising at race pace.
+The Sculling Camp incorporates a variety of drills and exercises to improve rowing skills, including high-rate rowing, changing speed, start and sprint training, and transitioning from high-rate to cruising at race pace.
+The program consists of the following sessions:

-6. session – Drills and practice controlling the transistion from high rate to cruising at race pace.
+• Drills and practice controlling the transition from high-rate to cruising at race pace

 What our customers say about us